PhillipNyarko/barebones-neovim/README.md

-My personal development environment built on lazy-vim for neovim
+My personal development environment built on lazy-vim for Neovim